chris-writes-code/espn-data-fetcher/README.md

 ## TODOS

+1. Exporting to CSV or other useful format

-1. Optimal roster score using historical lineups
+    ~~Optimal roster score using historical lineups~~

-2. Total roster score including bench using historical lineups
+    ~~Total roster score including bench using historical lineups~~

-3. Exporting to CSV or other useful format
-4. Remove API server portion and make command line utility (CLI) instead
+    ~~Remove API server portion and make command line utility (CLI) instead~~

 ## Current Abilities

-1. Pull histories by league/season combinations and store into global store
+1. Pull histories by league/season combinations and store into seasons.json output
 2. Merge team data from the same week into matchup results
+3. Calculate optimal points and lineups in each matchup
+4. Calculate total roster points (including bench)
+5. Load from pre-existing seasons.json file